UniversalDependencies/docs/contributing_language_specific.md

 ## Language-Specific Subtypes of Dependency Relations

 All relations used in UD treebanks must be documented.
 If they are defined in the current version of the UD guidelines, they are already documented and no action is needed.
+If you decide to provide their language-specific documentation anyway, note that the global documentation will be ignored by the system, and if there are errors in your page, the given universal relation will be undocumented and unavailable in your language.
+Subtypes are
-Subtypes are optional and technically in the language specific domain, although some subtypes are fairly widely attested and some are even mentioned in the universal part of the guidelines.
+optional and technically in the language specific domain, although some subtypes are fairly widely attested and some are even mentioned in the universal part of the guidelines.
 If the documentation of a subtype is accessible globally, no action is needed either (if you are unsure